Programs for Education

 In 1993, the $4000 annual cap was removed, allowing parents to borrow up to the full cost of attendance, less any other financial aid received by the student.
 That soon put parents in more debt than the students with their Stafford loans.

 It gets worse.
 Now, Congress does not even believe a family of four, for example, with the oldest parent, age 48, needs an emergency fund of about $49,000!
 Such budget planning was once sacrosanct and basic to sound family financial planning.
-It does not say much about either Congress or non-profit tax-exempt colleges’ understanding of basic economics.
+It does not say much about either Congress or “non-profit tax-exempt” colleges’ understanding of basic economics.
 Now, three to six months of household expenses are considered an asset to pay for college.
-Not to mention any tax-deferred retirement that was invested during the previous year.
+Not to mention any tax-deferred annual retirement contribution added to the 401 K or IRA that was invested just prior to and during college years.
+Once again, proof of the care-less attitude and/or ignorance of the DOE and Congress to American families financial planning efforts.

 Plus, Congress continues to bend under the pressure of paid college lobbyists NOT to increase the financial need when a family simultaneously has more than one student in college!
-In other words, if the Student Aid Index (SAI), formerly the misnamed Expected Family Contribution (EFC), were $40,000 with one in college, it would be the same for each student in college, not $20,000/per student.
+In other words, if the Student Aid Index (SAI), formerly the misnamed Expected Family Contribution (EFC), was $40,000 with one in college, it would be the same for each student in college, not $20,000/per student.
+(Fortunately, some private colleges using the Profile may use their “professional judgement”, however, to reduce the SAI per-student in college if more than one in college at the same time.)

 The Department of Education’s Federal Student Aid Office changes will affect seniors, rising 11th graders, and younger.
 Therefore, parents should be aware of what is coming for planning purposes.
 If a family with more than one child is not debt free by the time the first applies to college, the family income is less than $400,000, and the family is living below its means, there will be some challenges ahead.